Well Water 101: Essential Guide to Safe Drinking and Effective Filtration

 About 13 million households in the continental United States use water from private drinking water wells - that's roughly 15% of the population.
 The amount of people using well water can rise to as high as 40% in rural areas like northern New England.
 Well water is great because it's pretty much free and there's lots of it.
 However, well water can contain bacteria, lead, arsenic, chromium 6, mercury, radon, and volatile organic compounds (VOCs) - it's hugely important to have a suitable water filter system in place to protect you from contaminants.

-So what is well water?
 Well water is water that comes from the ground (also called ground water).
 Ground water is stored in a threshold beneath the ground's surface.
 A well is a structure that is created to tap into and deliver ground water to a home or structure for use.
 Basically, a hole is dug into the ground and a pump is used to get fresh water from the well to a home for consumption.
-Wells have been used for decades and are a great way to attain water in almost every region.
-On average, a well lasts for 30-50 years, although they can last longer or shorter depending on different circumstances.
-Well pumps last about ten years.
-There are a few advantages and disadvantages of well water.

 In this section there may seem to be a big focus on the dangers of untreated well water, but keep in mind these dangers are easily fixed with a water filter.
 Plus, well water is an extremely practical source of water whether you use well water out of necessity or by choice.

-Well water is often corrosive and can leach lead from pipes, soldered joints, and plumbing fixtures.
-As the lead crisis in Flint, Michigan spotlighted, corrosive water can cause dangerous levels of lead in the water in residents' homes.
-Drinking water with lead can affect the heart, kidneys and nerves.
-The health effects of lead exposure are amplified in children including impaired cognition, behavioral disorders, hearing problems and delayed puberty.
 There's a lot of well owners that don't realize that well water can be corrosive and leach lead from pipes.
 If your plumbing was made before 2014, there's a chance that lead may leach into your tap water.
 (The Safe Drinking Water Act 2014 established lead-free standards for home plumbing products).
 It is highly recommended that if your plumbing is not known to be lead-free, then you should replace it and/or definitely use a water filtration system that features lead removal.
-Although there can be a number of disadvantages of well water, these problems are easily and affordably fixed with a well water filter system.

 If you've spent any time around well water, you may have noticed how unpleasant it can be sometimes.
-It may smell rank - although not quite the same as sewage- and old wells may stink especially.
-Well water may also have a different smell and taste once it’s in its storage tank.
+It may smell rank - although not quite the same as sewage - and old wells may stink especially.
+Well water may also have a different smell and taste once it's in its storage tank.
 This odor can make it less than ideal for daily consumption.
 If well water smells, it can depend on several conditions affecting the water supply in the local area and is by no means universal.
 Again, these issues may stem from contamination but are easily solved with a well water filter system.

 Another disadvantage to well water is that it can be affected by the water shelf.
 The water shelf is the amount of water reserves that the region has.
 The water shelf depends on rain and other precipitation to replenish the supply.
 If an area experiences significant drought, it affects the amount of water in the supply.
 It can affect the water quality too.